Reading

 • Our robust assessments ensure the children read decodable books that match their phonics level, enabling them to become confident, fluent readers.

 • Children needing additional support are quickly identified and regular bespoke interventions are put in place to ensure rapid progress.
-In Years 2 and 3, children who are not meeting age related expectations for reading, are supported using the Little Wandle Rapid Catch-Up 7+

 • Pupils who are less confident with decoding skills (preventing them from accessing reading material) have targeted interventions or are part of a smaller reading group.